 The educator awards Ralphie’s masterpiece with a paltry C+.
 His sad, little eyes fall to the bottom of the graded paper to see the ugly witch had also slashed out a few words of derision in red crayon, “Imagine the fit your mother would have!”

 Ralphie’s adolescent brain spins and spins as it tries to untangle the web of rejection his mother and teacher had caught him in.
 But then it comes to him.
 Santa!
 Why didn’t he think of it sooner?
 He would ask the jolly man in red for the 2-pound brick of Sharp Cheddar since the festively obese figure must have connections to buttloads of that government cheese that nobody else seems to be buying.

-At Higbee’s department store, Ralphie and brother Randy queue up to the end of the lengthy Santa line while the parents scamper off to buy the Christmas presents.
-Santa turns to his elf and says, “If Higbee thinks I’m working one minute past 9:00, he can kiss my foot.”
+At Higbee’s department store, Ralphie and brother Randy queue up at the end of the lengthy Santa line while the parents scamper off to buy the Christmas presents.
+Santa turns to his elf and says, “If Higbee thinks I’m working one minute past 9:00 pm, he can kiss my foot.”

 The two boys stand there for what seems like hours, progressing slower than hobos waiting in line for a bowl of soup.
 And just as they approach the finish line, the clock strikes 9 o’clock.

 Ralphie watches Santa stand from his elegant throne and bark out the words, “HO-HO-HO!”
 Santa descends the stairs waving goodbye to the disappointed children still waiting to sit on the warm lap of a stranger.
 “Santa has to go finish making your toys, little children.
 Mehhhhhh-rry Christmas!
 HO-HO-HO!”